nufuturo-ufcg/clj-smells-catalog/README.md

 ## Immutability Violation

-* __Description:__ This code smell Immutability occurs when mutable state is used in a language or paradigm that emphasizes immutability (such as Clojure), leading to side effects, reduced predictability, and harder-to-maintain code.
+* __Description:__ This code smell occurs when mutable state is used in a language or paradigm that emphasizes immutability (such as Clojure), leading to side effects, reduced predictability, and harder-to-maintain code.

 * __Example:__